fubarhouse/personal-performance-metrics/README.md

 MIT, use at your own risk.

 Note that CloudWatch metrics do have a cost associated to their usage.
-Please read the code and undert
+Please read the code and understand the costs of what is being created in your account before you decide to use this.